 The spider plant is wonderful house plant, they are tough making them great houseplants for beginners.

 The Chlorophytum comosum (the botanical name) is one of the most common yet popular houseplants.
 It is also one of the types of houseplants known as the “Top Clean Air Plants.”

-Spiders not only are tough indoor plants but they make wonderful “test plants” for those looking to learn about house plant care.
+Spiders plants not only are tough indoor plants but they make wonderful “test plants” for those looking to learn about house plant care.

 “Spider care” is easy and most of the time only flat out neglect can kill them.